bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 <!-- theme: info -->

 ### Debugging your theme
 The Stencil framework provides built-in debugging tools to aid in your custom front-end development.
-When you want to see what data is available on the page you are working on, add the debug query string to your store's localhost URL.
+To see what data is available on the page you are working on, add the debug query string to your store's localhost URL.
 For example, `http://localhost:3000/product/sample-product?debug=context`.
 This string will return a list of all the objects on the page in JSON syntax.
-If you want to view the available JSON objects and rendered page simultaneously, change the debug value to bar.
+If you want to view the available JSON objects and rendered page simultaneously, change the debug value to `bar`.
 For example, `http://localhost:3000/product/sample-product?debug=bar`.

 </div>
 </div>